csci-1301/csci-1301.github.io/lectures/140_arrays/readme.md

 Compilation error (line 8, col 3): Property or indexer 'System.Array.Length' cannot be assigned to --it is read only.
 ```

-We receive this error because the array attribute, 'Length,' can not be changed once the array is already created.
+When a field is marked as 'read only,' it means the attribute can only be initialized during the declaration or in the constructor of a class.
+We receive this error because the array attribute, 'Length,' can not be changed once the array is already declared.
 Resizing arrays will be discussed in the section: [Changing the Size](#changing-the-size).

 ### Loops with Arrays of Objects